-After you are connected, install an FTP client application that you will use to back up data to Rackspace Cloud Files.
+Install an FTP client application for backing up data to Rackspace Cloud Files.
 You can use any browser to download the client.

 Create a connection to Rackspace Cloud Files by using your Rackspace account user name and API key.
 You will use this connection to back up data during the migration steps.

 Install IIS 8 by using the instructions located at https://www.iis.net/learn/get-started/whats-new-in-iis-8/installing-iis-8-on-windows-server-2012 .

 Back up data from AWS to Rackspace Cloud Files

 Using the FTP client that you installed in the preceding section, upload the .NET project folder to the Rackspace Cloud Files container that you created in the article Provision cloud resources when migrating from Amazon Web Services.

 Restore data from Cloud Files to Cloud Servers

 Connect to your Rackspace Cloud Servers instance by using Remote Desktop Connection.

 Copy the .NET web application folder from the Cloud Files container to the cloud server at the following location: